magazino/tf_service/README.md

 ```

 Starts the TF server node.
 The number of threads limits the number of request queues the server can handle in parallel.
 Adapt this number to your requirements.
+Add `--help` to see all options.

 ---
 ## client